-Talking about career development doesn’t happen organically on a remote team and, as a manager, you shouldn’t wait for your employees to bring it up.
-It’s your responsibility to have professional development conversations with your direct reports.
+Talking about career development doesn’t always happen organically on a remote/hybrid team.
+However, your managers shouldn’t wait for their employees to bring it up: it is their responsibility to bring up the topic of professional development with their direct reports.

-To get started, bring up professional development during your weekly or bi-weekly 1-on-1 meetings.
-You should never just use these meetings to touch base on projects.
-Managers should make the most out of these casual check-ins to talk broadly about your direct report’s career goals, give feedback, and check-in on their morale.
+To get started, encourage your managers to bring up professional development goals during weekly or bi-weekly 1-on-1 meetings.
+1-on-1s should not solely be used to touch base on projects: managers should make the most out of these casual check-ins to talk broadly about your direct report’s career goals, give feedback, and check in on their morale.

 - How are you really?